-Our named executive officers for the year ended December 31, 2019, which consist of our principal executive officer and our two other most highly compensated executive officers, are:
+Our named executive officers for the year ended December 31, 2020, which consist of our principal executive officer and our two other most highly compensated executive officers, both of whom were not serving as executive officers as of December 31, 2020, are:

-- Richard A. Fair, our President and Chief Executive Officer, - Alan K. Smith, Ph.D., our Executive Vice President of Technology Operations, and - Shane M. Ward, our Chief Legal and Strategy Officer and Corporate Secretary.
+- Richard A. Fair, our President and Chief Executive Officer, - · Atabak Mokari, our former Chief Financial Officer, and - Shane M. Ward, our former Chief Legal and Strategy Officer and Corporate Secretary.